fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 - Describe how food shapes identities at various scales from the personal to the national.
 - Give historic examples of how attitudes toward food are influenced by shifting cultural, social, religious, scientific, and political values
 - Become more critical consumers of writing about food, whether about cooking, dieting, authenticity, appropriation, production, etc.
-- Think more critically about motivations behind food choices and what they might tell us about ourselves.
+- Think more critically and deeply about the uses and meanings of food and food choices both historically and in everyday life.
 "%}